zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-30-philosophy.markdown

 * **Using Metrics to Start a Discussion, Not to Kill It.** Sokrates gives you insights into your code, and some pointer to probe further, but not advice that you can follow blindly.

+### Sokrates Pragmatic Approach

+Sokrates is a practical source code analysis tool.
+Sokrates does not aim at replicating the level of details of many other tools, such as SonarQube.
+Instead, it leans on a few basic principles and techniques to get insights about your code without building a massive and complex tool.

+The first thing I have learned pretty fast when building Sokrates is that it is extremely tough to build a proper fully-featured parser for any programming language.
+Any software analysis tool needs a handful of such parsers.
+Contemporary software projects frequently include a dozen or more of different programming languages and dialects.

+So how have I solved this problem?
+By not building fully-featured parsers.

+ I've also learned when building Sokrates that you can go a long way with using a few simple, heuristic parsing techniques.
+You may lose details in the process, but if you focus on the essence, such simple heuristic techniques can offer you incredible value for money.
+In many instances, you may get the same details as more complex and expensive tools.
+And performance-wise, simple heuristic techniques often work order of magnitude faster.

+In the following chapters, we outline a few of these techniques.
+The following is useful for those who want to contribute or use the Sokrates source code.
+But it may also offer few insights into power and limitation of Sokrates analyses.